As usual I have updated this guide for the holidays.

 Here are my book recommendations:

-You may also have seen me…
+You may also have found me…

 - in the New Statesman blog